 First iPhone goes on sale in China

-However, October 2009 marked the first time the phones were easily available on a local carrier (Unicom).
+However, October 2009 marked the first time Apple’s smartphone became easily available on a local Chinese carrier (Unicom).
 The device cost up to 6,999 yuan ($1,025) for the top-end 32GB iPhone 3GS.
 That price came in fractionally higher than a typical black-market iPhone at the time.

 The legal iPhones labored under another disadvantage as well: a lack of Wi-Fi functionality.
 Beijing, wanting to promote a rival Chinese system, banned the technology.
 The country relaxed its stance in May 2009, after Apple began manufacturing custom iPhones — without Wi-Fi — for the Chinese market.
 (Later Chinese iPhone models included the technology.)